 They cleared the site by demolishing their old home and laid the foundations for their new one.
 For the foundation, Todd drilled Micropiles, nine meters deep into the ground and cement grout was used to ‘glue’ the piles to the surrounding soil.
 Foundations like this will make their home cyclone proof.
 Concrete piers were then placed on top of the piles as a block on which to place the steel containers.
 In total it took one month to clear the site and complete the foundation.

-Laying the Containers
+Placing the Containers

 Soon after, Todd took the first delivery of ten containers.
 Each container was lifted into place and laid down on top of the concrete piers.
 Within four hours the ground floor was complete and all that was left was to weld the containers together.
 Two weeks later they took delivery of another eleven containers which would be used to create the first floor of their home.
 This time, the containers were placed on top of the ground floor and welded together.
 A further two weeks later, the last ten shipping containers were delivered to the site.
 They were laid on top of the top floor using a crane.

-Sculpting the Containers
+Modifying the Containers

 The next step was to cut away at the steel containers and shape them into a home.
 To maintain the containers’ integrity, thick universal steel beams were used in the opening.
 For the windows, tinted Low-E glass was used to allow the hot air to escape to during the summer.
 It took eight weeks from the first container being placed until the building was watertight.